 13. What if I have other questions?

-Feel free to contact Dr. Chester and she will be happy to speak with you about any questions you may have.
+Feel free to contact Dr. Chester and Jennifer and they will be happy to speak with you about any questions you may have.

 14. Does Busara allow service animals or pets?